-School District 71 (SD 71) took its first steps toward building a door to the future for the students of the Comox Valley by turning inward to examine the effective use and delivery of many of its education programs.
+Comox Valley Schools took its first steps in fall 2017 toward building a door to the future for the students by turning inward to examine the effective use and delivery of many of its education programs.
 To date, 15 program reviews have been completed and were reported to the Board of Education.

 These reviews serve as an environmental scan of public education in the Comox Valley.
 The purpose is to consider various streams that exist within the District from the context of alignment and coherence.
 In other words, to determine if a program is positioned effectively for access and consistent use by students and by educators.